SarthakSingh1/HandGestureDetection/notebooks/sarthak/README.md

 The parts are printed and now I need to screw the pieces on.
 THe holes for the camera were a bit small and I needed to use sandpaper to open up the hole a little bit.
 All the pieces ended up fitting.
 See below for the final print with parts screwed in.

 <img src="/notebooks/sarthak/finalEnclosure.jpeg" alt="Upper Final " width="300">

+# 2024-04-20
+My subsystems are used as inputs for the other subsystems however, it seems like our PCB has some issues since Sergio was not able to program our PCB.
+Therfore, to showcase that we can communicate externally, I need to build a circuit board connected to the gpio pins so worst case I can showcase the gesture system on a breadboard.

+#2024-04-22
+We tried to program the PCB a few more times, but there is issue after issue.
+Even the dev board is causing us problems so we are assuming our breaboard will be needed to communicate the performance of the gesture control subsystem.

+#2024-04-23
+Over night, sergio was able fix the LCD code and so the UI subsystem works.
+I went into the lab to intergrate my gesture control subsystem with it.
+We were sucessfully able to translate a new gesture to a state change on the LCD.
+The breadboard is only needed for a push button to shut down the code, so we will try connecting the button directly to ground on the Pi to gain an extra 10 points.
+The code was being wierd when we did that so we are using a small circuit board for our demo